Understanding Student Finance

 - Postgraduate Taught Masters (September start) - 31 July

-- Postgraduate Taught Masters (January / February start ) - 11 November
+- Postgraduate Taught Masters (January / February start) - 10 November

 - Postgraduate Research - 3 months prior to the start of the course

-If we receive your deposit after the deadline, we are unable to guarantee your place on your course.
+If we receive your deposit after your deadline, we are unable to guarantee your place on our course and the university reserves the right to withdraw your application.

 Students receiving a scholarship that covers their full tuition fees may have the deposit waived, if they provide the Admissions Office with a copy of their scholarship award.
 Students studying at INTO UEA may also have their deposit waived.